derektata/lorem.nvim/README.md

 |   mixed    |           12           |              6              |
 | mixedLong  |           16           |              8              |

+#### The comma_chance property

+This property controls the likelihood of inserting a comma after a word within a sentence.
+This property allows for the generation of more natural-looking text by adding occasional commas, mimicking the natural pauses in human writing.

+#### The max_commas_per_sentence property

+This property sets the maximum number of commas that can be inserted in a single sentence.
+This property ensures that sentences do not become overly complex or cluttered with too many commas, maintaining readability and natural flow.

 ### Usage

 #### in the editor: